derob/WERP_projecting_SFIs/CONTRIBUTING.md

 # How to develop on this project

-python_projects welcomes contributions from the community.
+werp_projection_sfis welcomes contributions from the community.

 **You need PYTHON3!**